-Article II: Membership
+■ Article II: Membership

-SECTION 1: The NSEA EMAC shall be open to any NSEA member who has self-identified as one of the NEA four identified racial minorities: Black, Hispanic, American Indian/Alaskan Native, and Asian/Pacific Islander.
+SECTION 1: The NSEA EMAC shall be open to any NSEA member including, but not limited to, those who have self-identified as one of the NEA four identified racial minorities: Black, Hispanic, American Indian/Alaskan Native, and Asian/Pacific Islander.

-Article III: Officers
+■ Article III: Officers

-SECTION 1: The general officers of the organization shall be Chair, Vice Chair and Secretary.
+SECTION 1: The general officers shall be Chair, Vice Chair and Secretary.
 The Chair shall be appointed by the NSEA President for a term of one year.
 The Vice Chair and Secretary shall be elected for terms of three years.